-The conclusion is that benchmarks can't be used to draw hard conclusions.
+The conclusion is that benchmarks can't be used to draw hard (or regularly even any) conclusions.
 Plain and simple: they are an indication, nothing more.
 They serve well if you compare closely related siblings (e.g. Firefox and Iceweasel) or different builds of the exact same browser, to get a relative performance difference between the two on the limited subset of what is actually tested, but that's about as far as it goes.